swentel/indieweb/README.md

   - Create an entity reference field on your comment which points to a webmention.
 On the 'Manage display' page you can set the formatter to 'Webmention'.
 Currently the format uses the textual version of the reply run through the 'restricted_html' content format which comes default with Drupal 8.
+Don't forget to set permissions to view webmentions.

   - enable the creation of the comment in settings.php.